Jeff900/uniframe/README.md

 At this moment I develop what I need or what I would like to try out.
 Feel free to come up with suggestions or better, code!
 I do not have any roadmap for what I am going to develop, at least not yet.
+If you have any ideas, you can create an issue for it.